 Hong Kong’s very best seaside town, Stanley is full of seafront promenades, alfresco restaurants and drinks stuffed with umbrellas.
 It’s also got a pair of beaches.
 Stanley Beach is a narrow strip of sand that is closer to the town and offers access to watersports and other facilities.
 If you don’t mind walking a little further (15mins), St Stephen’s beach is a little smaller but usually quieter.

-How to get there: Frequent 6, 6A, 6Z and 260 buses run from Exchange Square in Centraland take around 45 mins to each the village.
+How to get there: Frequent 6, 6A, 6Z and 260 buses run from Exchange Square in Central and take around 45 mins to reach the village.

 04 of 04

-Despite the name and the fact that Hong Kong’s nacesant surfing community paddle around in the water this isn’t Hawaii and you won’t find any grand waves crashing the shoreline.
+Despite the name and the fact that Hong Kong’s nascent surfing community paddle around in the water this isn’t Hawaii and you won’t find any grand waves crashing the shoreline.
 That doesn’t mean that Big Wave Bay isn’t worth a visit.
-Just a few minutes walk from the expansive Shek O beach, Big Wave Bay is one of the bigger and best stretches of sand on Hong Kong Island.
+Just a few minutes walk from the expansive Shek O Beach, Big Wave Bay is one of the bigger and best stretches of sand on Hong Kong Island.
 Sat on the south of the island it also offers slightly cleaner water quality if you fancy a dip.
-While the nearby village of Shek O is enjoyably ramshackle and the bare bones restaurants attract a laid back crowd the beach itself is often packed with millionaires and other show offs.
+While the nearby village of Shek O is enjoyably ramshackle and the bare bones restaurants attract a laid-back crowd the beach itself is often packed with millionaires and other show-offs.
 Be warned about the bling.